Minimum Tank Size: 29 Gallons (132 Litres)

 Should one angelfish die that has formed a relationship with another angelfish, it is unlikely – though not unheard of, that the angelfish will ever breed again.
 It may be best to remove a fish that has seen its partner die from a breeding tank, and try with another pair.

 It should also be noted that the P. Altum species is notoriously difficult to breed, and these instructions mainly cover the other two more commonly available species.

 While angelfish are often considered semi-aggressive, they are one of the few cichlids that may do well in a community tank.
 Many species of barbs, tetras and minnows can be added to an angelfish’s tank, though you should always be sure that any fish that you add are larger than an angelfish’s mouth.

-If a fish is small enough for an angelfish to eat, it won’t last long and if you decide to add any guppies to their tank, you shouldn’t expect to see them to live through the night.
+If a fish is small enough for an angelfish to eat, it won’t last long and if you decide to add any guppies or neons to their tank, they may not survive the night.